GrigorM-debug/Fitness-Blog/README.md

 A special section dedicated to sharing healthy high-protein recipes, perfect for those looking to enhance their diet with nutritious options:

 - **Discover Recipes:** Browse through a curated list of high-protein recipes that are loved by the fitness community.
 Contrary to popular belief, gym-goers and bodybuilders don't just eat boring food; this section showcases a variety of delicious and exciting recipes.
-- **Like and Comment:** Engage with recipes by liking and commenting, regardless of login status.
+- **Like and Comment:** Engage with recipes by liking and commenting.
+Only avaiable for registered users.
+Users can also like and reply to other users comments.
 - **Publish Recipes:** Registered users can contribute by sharing their own favorite high-protein recipes.
 - **Edit and Delete:** Recipe creators can edit or delete their own recipes, ensuring their content stays up-to-date and accurate.